cxj/laravel-looking-glass-pkg/CONTRIBUTING.md

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
-- Add license text
+- Write more documentation.
-- Remove rewriteRules.php
+- Make the web pages look more beautiful.
-- Set up TravisCI, StyleCI, ScrutinizerCI
+- Set up TravisCI, StyleCI, ScrutinizerCI.
-- Write a comprehensive ReadMe
+- Add more tests.

 ## Pull Requests